 Best Male Solo Artist: Ryan Adams

 Ryan has had a real renaissance this year with the release of Prisoner.
 With not a single bad track in the bunch, it stands as one of the best break-up records ever released alongside his beloved debut Heartbreaker.
 It feels like a culmination of his life’s work and contains some of the finest examples of his sublime songwriting.
-It’s a classic album from another time from a criminally underrated artist.
+It’s a classic album from another time.

 Best Female Solo Artist: Julien Baker